-If you want to know how much value a car insurance company places on credit scores, you can call and ask them.
+If you want to know how much value a car insurance company places on credit scores, you should call and ask them directly.
 Usually, insurance providers are transparent about what factors go into their quotes so they can help you get a feel for how you can improve your rates.
-So if you need to find a car insurance company that doesn’t factor your credit score heavily, you can shop around.

 Do all car insurance companies check your credit score?